Importance of Exercise for Cancer Patients

-People with mesothelioma cope with breathing difficulties, chest pain and reduced energy levels, all of which affect ability to exercise.
-What’s a mesothelioma patient to do if they don’t feel well enough to exercise?
+People with mesothelioma cope with breathing difficulties, chest pain and reduced energy levels, all of which can affect their ability to exercise.

-They must avoid inactivity.
+Mesothelioma patients must avoid inactivity.
 Gentle activity adds up if you do it regularly.
 The body responds to repetition and develops endurance to handle more activity.
-Over time, you feel more capable of exercise and see how regular activity improves your body, mind and quality of life.
+Over time, you will feel more capable of exercise and will experience how regular activity improves your body, mind and quality of life.

 The effects of inactivity are worse than risking injury from exercise.
 Plan to safely exercise by going slow and gentle.

-Research shows low-impact, moderate activity boosts immune function, while high-intensity activity suppresses the immune system.
-One study found walking improved muscular strength, physical endurance and quality of life among cancer patients.
+Research shows that low-impact, moderate activity boosts immune function, while high-intensity activity suppresses the immune system.
+A 2013 study published in European Review of Aging and Physical Activity reported walking improved muscular strength, physical endurance and quality of life among cancer patients.

 Any exercise is better than none.
-The American College of Sports Medicine recommends 30 minutes of activity five days a week for cancer patients.
+The American College of Sports Medicine offers exercise guidelines for cancer patients and recommends 30 minutes of activity five days a week.
 If 30 minutes seems like too much at once, build your endurance by exercising for 10 minutes three times throughout the day.